 Known as a dual diagnosis of addiction and mental health disorder since people often abuse drugs or alcohol in order to attempt to self-medicate mental illness symptoms.
 Luckily, receiving help for these co-occurring disorders simultaneously helps people both recover from addiction.
 They can also learn to manage their mental health in ways that improve their overall health.

 Medically-Monitored Detox Centers in Nashville, TN

 When a person decides to get help for their substance use disorder, the first step is finding a detox program.
 Detoxing without medical supervision results in uncomfortable and potentially dangerous withdrawal symptoms.
 Despite this, medically-monitored detox centers provide medications that help ease the symptoms and make detox an easier process to complete.

 If you want to stop living with addiction, let us help you.
-Contact us today and find out how our program in Nashville can provide you with the beginning of lifelong recovery.
+Contact us today and find out how our program in the Nashville or Hendersonville areas can provide you with the beginning of lifelong recovery.